torfinnnome/oppskrift/README.md

 # Oppskrift - Your Personal Recipe Book

 Oppskrift is a modern, web-based application designed to help you manage your personal recipe collection with ease.
-Built with Next.js and Firebase, it offers a streamlined experience for creating, viewing, editing, and organizing your favorite recipes.
+Built with Next.js and Prisma, it offers a streamlined experience for creating, viewing, editing, and organizing your favorite recipes.

 ## Screenshot